erred/go-grpcweb/README.md

 ## About

-I wanted to work with groc-web without having to run (another) proxy
+I wanted to work with grpc-web without having to run (another) proxy (envoy)

 ## Usage